Excel Inspite of Failures and Handicap!!

 3) Failure does not mean you have accomplished nothing.

-It means you have learnt something.
+It means you have learned something.

 4) Failure does not mean you are inferior.